Lenses CLI¶

 Queries are executed by ;, multiline queries are possible but not available in the history inside the shell.
 After a restart the multiline queries are concatenated into one line and can be selected.

-in the home directory of the user.
+Query history is stored in .lenes/history in the home directory of the user.

 __ ________ ____